ISLA SOLEDAD - LAHUY ISLAND, CARAMOAN, CAMARINES SUR, PHILIPPINES

 The road networks in Lahey Island are only within each barangay.

-No roads connecting the four barangays or the entire island.
+There are no roads connecting the four barangays or the entire island.

 The only way to get to the other barangay is through boat rides.